schrodingersbox/status_cat/README.md

 ## TODO

+* Use Base to hold name, value, status i18n strings?

+* Test - Raw text status output
+* Test - Rake task to run status checks and output to console

+* Helper to determine if any checkers in a list failed
+* Output option for all or just failed

 * Status mailer

-* Rake task to run status checks and output to console
 * Rake task to run status checks and email on failure, suitable for crons

+* Dynamically create rake tasks for each checker

 * Add memory checker with externally configurable limit